-What to expect from a RICS HomeBuyer Report
+What is a RICS HomeBuyer Report?

-When is a HomeBuyer Report appropriate?
+When is a HomeBuyer survey the right choice?

-Does a HomeBuyer Report include a Valuation?
+Does a RICS HomeBuyer Report include a valuation

 Case Study: Werrington, Peterborough

-A comprehensive inspection of the interior and exterior found the only major concerns to be regarding the utilities and services at the property, many of which appeared to be original and now in urgent need of inspection and modernisation.
+A comprehensive inspection of the interior and exterior found the only major concerns to be regarding the utilities and services at the property, many of which appeared to be original and were now considered to be in urgent need of inspection and modernisation.